ntdoubleu297/PacMan3377/README.md

 How to Run: Download the index.html file herein to your CPU harddrive then drag/drop from your finder to a blank page web browser.

-Roadmap of future improvements: This should be a few sentences describing what you plan to work on next in this repository.
+Roadmap of future improvements: I am going to work on gaining the Pacmans ability to move up and down (as well as side to side) in progression.
+TY

 License information: This should include information about the MIT license.